 The streetwear brand frenzy in China is almost symptomatic of the major influence of Korean pop (K-pop) in the region, a blockbuster genre fusing pop, R&B and hip-hop.
 Adapted from a similar Korean show, “Show Me The Money”, the talent show crowned young rap sensations, especially female singers VAVA and Lexie Liu.

 Through the contestant’s outfit choices, the show also highlighted low-key Western streetwear brands like Virgil Abloh’s Off-white, but also Stüssy and Japanese wunderkind A Bathing Ape (BAPE).

 Similarly, and despite the “superme” misspelling, the show helped cement the notoriety of “NYC cult skater brand”, Supreme, thanks to the “Kris Wu effect”.
 Chinese superstar and jury member, Kris Wu, was particularly acclaimed for his style.

 And Kris Wu made waves on the internet this month, after reuniting on stage with fellow rapper Luhan on popular competition show Rap of China, after having found both fashion and music fame on the show six years ago.

 Streetwear brands: China’s KOLS hot topic to engage millennials through social media

 Even more so than in the US, social media is king in China and the Chinese are celebrity-obsessed, admiring Chinese as well as Korean and American stars.

-Consulting firm AT Kearney noticed that receptiveness to brand recommendations by celebrities (78%) and influencers (63%) among social media users in China ranked higher than any country surveyed.
+Consulting firm AT Kearney noticed that receptiveness to brand recommendations by celebrities (78%) and influencers (63%) among social media users in China ranked higher than in any other country surveyed.